kailash-manasarovar/statement/docs/timeline/2024/august.md

 - I see the ugly man and the woman he was with at the baths walking towards me.
 - I'm amazed.
 - He passes me quickly, leaving the woman behind him.
-- Then she starts to look concerned and worried, as if they're arguing, and she starts running after.
+- Then she starts to look concerned and worried, as if they're arguing, and she starts running after him.
-- She runs beside me on my right side.
+- As she goes, she runs beside me on my right side.
 - It's textbook gypsy poisoning tactics and I wonder today if he had gone around to my left while I was distracted and popped something into my ear, as they do.
 - I would recognize him again.
 - If anyone has a pic, that'd be cool.
 - This happens after [I start writing the handwritten letters](#the-handwritten-letters), because I add a note about it at the end of my original letter as it was superlatively threatening and needed mentioning.
 - And most curiously, I think I know who this person is.
-- Was he the same ugly man [I saw in Amsterdam](../early-years/2001.md#amsterdam) all those years ago?
+- And was he the same ugly man [I saw in Amsterdam](../early-years/2001.md#amsterdam) all those years ago?

 ## Suspected targets